-10.25.3.2.13 ANQP-SD procedures
+10.25.3.2.11 ANQP-SD procedures

-ANQP-SD uses an alternative Advertisement Protocol ID (ID=5) as opposed to the non-service discovery ANQP (Advertisement Protocol ID=0).
-This is to allow the receiving STA to proxy ANQP-SD queries to an alternative server in an external network, if required.
+ANQP-SD uses an Advertisement Protocol ID (ID=5) as opposed to ANQP (Advertisement Protocol ID=0).
+This is to allow the receiving STA to proxy ANQP-SD queries to an Advertisement Server in a BSS, which may be an alternative Advertisement Server to a one used for ANQP, if so required.
+The use of two different Advertisement Protocol IDs allows the differentation of the routing of traffic to occur.
 The receiving STA may also directly respond to ANQP-SD queries.

-Since a GAS query only has a single Advertisement Protocol ID, a requesting STA shall not send a mixture of ANQP and ANQP-SD queries simultaneously.
-If the receiving STA or server in an external network receives an ANQP-element that is not supported, it is discarded.
+Since a GAS query carries a single Advertisement Protocol ID, a requesting STA is not able to send a mixture of ANQP and ANQP-SD queries simultaneously.
+If the receiving STA or server in a BSS receives an ANQP-element that is not supported, it is discarded.

-10.25.3.2.13.1 Service Information Request procedure
+10.25.3.2.11.1 Service Information Request procedure